aleszu/text-mining-course/README.md

 Using **RStudio** and several engaging and topical datasets sourced from **politics, social science, and social media**, this course will introduce **techniques for collecting, wrangling, mining and analyzing text data**.

 The course will also have participants derive and communicate insights based on their textual analysis using a set of data visualization methods.
-The techniques that will be used include n-gram analysis, sentiment analysis, and part-of-speech analysis.
+The techniques that will be used include n-gram analysis, sentiment analysis, and parts-of-speech analysis.

 By the end of this live, hands-on, online course, you’ll understand: